mattTea/Tempo-Valence/README.md

 ------

-## Technologies I plan to use
+## Technologies

-- Kotlin
+- Kotlin - used
-- http4k (http framework)
+- http4k (http framework) - used
-- result4k (for exception handling)
+- result4k (for exception handling) - planned
-- OAuth
+- OAuth - planned
+- Gitlab CI - used
-- (GCP, Kubernetes, Docker and an automated CI pipeline)
+- GCP, Kubernetes, and Docker - planned

 ------